10 Hidden Signs of Loneliness You May Not Have Realized

 — By Dr. Sandip Roy.

-Loneliness is quite common.
-One-third of adults (33%) said they felt lonely at least once a week over the past 12 months, as per the 2025 Healthy Minds Monthly Poll from the American Psychiatric Association (APA).
+And it’s not uncommon.
+One-third of adults (33%) admit they feel lonely at least once a week, as the 2025 Healthy Minds Poll from the American Psychiatric Association (APA) found.

 10 signs you're lonely in crowd